 Wuyuan looks like a dream.
 It seems an endless sea of flowers—pink peach flowers, yellow rapeseed flowers, and white pear blossoms, all bordered by blue sky and green mountains.
 In between the flowers you can spot tiny bridges, flowing rivers, pink walls, cyan bricks, dark blue tiles, ancient streets, and quartzite-plate laid alleys.
 Everything integrates harmoniously, like a living Chinese brush painting.

 Seeing morning mists left a divine imprint on my soul

-When I reached Wuyuan’s Shicheng Village one year while traveling, I met a downpour of torrential rains.
+When I reached Wuyuan’s Shicheng Village one year while traveling, I met a downpour of torrential rain.
 The next morning, I got up to see the entire Wuyuan area shrouded in mist.
-I could see what looked like a watercolor painting of a crescent moon, in the distance of misty clouds and mountains, an otherworldly sight.
+I could see what looked like a watercolor painting of a crescent moon in the distance of misty clouds and mountains, an otherworldly sight.